-As of June 30, 2020 and December 31, 2019 the Company had an income tax receivable of \$2.5 million and \$2.8 million, respectively, included in other assets on the condensed consolidated balance sheets.
-As of both June 30, 2020 and December 31, 2019 the income tax receivable included a federal alternative minimum tax ("AMT") credit receivable of \$2.2 million.
+As of September 30, 2020 and December 31, 2019 the Company had an income tax receivable of \$2.3 million and \$2.8 million, respectively, included in other assets on the condensed consolidated balance sheets.
+As of December 31, 2019 the income tax receivable included a federal alternative minimum tax ("AMT") credit receivable of \$2.2 million, which was converted to a tax deposit and partially utilized on the federal income tax return filed for the tax year end December 31, 2019.

 Significant judgment is required in evaluating the Company's uncertain tax positions and determining its provision for income taxes.
 The Company regularly assesses the likelihood of adverse outcomes resulting from potential examinations to determine the adequacy of its provision for income taxes and applies a "more-likely-than-not" in determining the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-The Company has not identified any material unrecognized tax benefits as of either June 30, 2020 or December 31, 2019.
+The Company has not identified any material unrecognized tax benefits as of either September 30, 2020 or December 31, 2019.